By: Susan Dugdale | Last modified: 04-16-2021

 Let's start with the purpose of the speech.
 When you understand what the speech is supposed to achieve you'll find it much easier to write.

 Essentially you are the warm-up act.
-Your task is to focus and unite the audience, to prepare them for what is to come.
+Your task is to focus and unite the audience members, to get them ready for what is to come.

 To show you how it's done I've put together an...